 What's the Welcome Week?

-With our Welcome Week package, you'll get seven nights of accommodation (three more nights than the standard program) plus daily outings with new friends, including beach and mountain day trips, paddle boarding, a trip to Wildlife World, guided walks, and lunch at the Sydney Tower.
+With our Standard program beginning from Sydney or Melbourne you can arrive any time of the year and you'll have four nights of accommodation at the hostel.
+With the Welcome Week (Sydney only), you'll get three extra nights of accommodation (seven total) plus daily outings with new friends, including beach and mountain day trips, paddle boarding, a trip to Wildlife World, guided walks, and lunch at the Sydney Tower.

 - May 9th